 Departmental Honors is a distinction conferred at the student's graduation for the successful completion of an approved two-semester academic project in the major discipline.
-To be eligible, a student must have at least a 3.2 cumulative GPA and at least a 3.5 in the major, and the project proposal must be approved by the Departmental Honors (DHON) Committee of the Faculty Senate before the student begins work on the project.
+To be eligible, a student must have at least a 3.2 cumulative GPA and at least a 3.5 in the major, and the project proposal must be approved by the major department before the student begins work on the project.

-Administrative record-keeping related to Departmental Honors projects, including collection of proposals and progress reports, is managed by the Honors College Office.
+Administrative record-keeping related to Departmental Honors projects is managed by the Honors College Office.
 Policies and procedures governing Departmental Honors are outlined in the Departmental Honors Manual .

 Questions or comments to: DHON@utc.edu